xmos/lib_mic_array/doc/rst/src/getting_started.rst

 - Memory usage:

-  The default API incurs an additional ~3 KiB (code + data) compared to a custom instantiation of :cpp:class:`MicArray <mic_array::MicArray>` object.
+  The default API incurs an additional memory overhead compared to a custom instantiation of :cpp:class:`MicArray <mic_array::MicArray>` object.
   This overhead is primarily from wrapper code and inclusion of all provided filter coefficient sets, even when only a subset is used (see